 Participate in national work committees.

-Members who are not near a DSA chapter can contribute professional skills such as graphic design, social media organizing, editing, writing, etc. Current working groups are:
+Members who are not near a DSA chapter can contribute skills such as graphic design, social media organizing, editing, writing, etc. Current committees are:

 Many people share our values, but don’t know there is a name for the ideas.
 Others already consider themselves democratic socialists or anti-capitalist, but haven’t heard of DSA.
 You can play a critical role by visibly representing DSA and talking to friends, family, neighbors, coalition partners and others.
 If you share a flyer, blog post, copy of Democratic Left or other DSA literature, they may thank you for letting them know about DSA.
 Downloadable flyers and web versions can be found in our resources section and articles from our three blogs on the DSA homepage.